 The purpose of embedded assessment is to measure the degree of success in which each course objective has been met.
 Starting in the Spring 2003 semester, selected courses taught within the Department of Computer Science & Information Systems will be designed to contain embedded assessment of course objectives on an experimental basis.
-Please note that while embedded course objective are similar to embedded program objectives, the embedded program objectives are designed to spot potential problem areas within a particular course.
+Please note that while embedded course objective are similar to embedded program objectives, the embedded program objectives are designed to meet the requirements of accreditation.
+Assessment of course objectives are designed to spot potential problem areas within a particular course.
 Thus, embedded course objective assessment may be more flexible than assessment of program objectives simply because of the nature of differing course material.